niiknow/moonship/README.md

 **Base on the stategy above**

 * Auto-ssl is approved by determining if CNAME is valid.
 If Apex domain, then CNAME is lookup using `www` of the Apex domain.
 Redirects are handled by rule definition under https://{s3}/tenant_name/private/web.json - if web.json exists, then website has been correctly setup/activated.
+Example DNS `www.somesite.com CNAME yodawg.yourserver.com` identified that yodawg is your tenant name.

 * Redirect rules must follow the schema loosely defined here: https://github.com/niiknow/mooncrafts/blob/master/lib/mooncrafts/resty/router.moon#L8  This library was originally made to handle *FaaS*, as a result, redirect rules can contain raw code that are capable of handling HTTP request.